LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      GRE scores, however, are expected if you are applying for a merit award ( :ref:`teaching_assistantships` ),
      and if you are not already a Loyola student.
 #.
-Three letters of recommendation.
+One letter of recommendation is required, though
+    three are recommended.
-    These are usually from referees familiar with your academic work, however, if you have been out of school for a long time, then letters of recommendation from co-workers or supervisors will be acceptable.
+    These are usually from referees familiar with your academic work, however, if you have been out of school for a long time, then letters of recommendation from work supervisors will be acceptable.
+#.
+An informal Statement of Purpose document is highly recommended,
+    though not required: something about where you are coming from and where you look to go.
+This extra information helps with initial advising for you, and occasionally the narrative will clear up some question about the application.

 .. index:: FAFSA